brunopostle/homemaker-addon/README.md

 - But not least, let's take architecture out of the hands of architects and put it back in the hands of people who need good ordinary buildings.

+## Installation

+Download an installer suitable for your system from the [Github Releases page](https://github.com/brunopostle/homemaker-addon/releases), these contain everything needed to run the add-on on a Blender/BlenderBIM installation.

 ## Requirements

+The following requirements are needed to run the add-on if you don't choose the installer option above:

 - [topologic](https://github.com/wassimj/Topologic) a pybind11 python interface to the TopologicCore library.
   - [TopologicCore](https://github.com/wassimj/Topologic).
 This is a C++ library which you build and install using the standard cmake build system.
 It requires the opencascade library and headers which should be available from your distribution.